 In Praise of Operating at My Scale

 In an industry focused intensely on scale, I’ve chosen a different path: to stay small.
 Deliberately, strategically, and without apology.
-While many peers chase expansion, I’m pursuing something more elusive — a practice that serves my life rather than consumes it.
+While many of my peers chase rapid expansion, I’m pursuing something more elusive: a practice that serves my life rather than consumes it.

 The result?
 A lot of noise.
-A lot of motion.
 But not much clarity.

-Not in a theoretical, “someday I’ll appreciate this” way — but right now, in the thick of it.
+Not in a theoretical, “someday I’ll appreciate this” way , but right now, in the thick of it.
 I don’t run a sprawling enterprise, manage a large team, or wrestle with overly complex workflows.
-And while that comes with its own limitations — particularly financial — it also brings something much rarer: freedom, flexibility, and focus.
+And while that comes with its own limitations , it also brings something much rarer: freedom, flexibility, and focus.

 Chasing a False Idol